peterhurford/peterhurford.github.io/_posts/2013-05-04-who-is-this-peter-guy.markdown

 Hi.

 My name is Peter Hurford.
-I attend [Denison University](http://www.denison.edu/) as an undergraduate senior.
-That's a small liberal arts college a little bit outside Columbus, Ohio.
-There I study political science and psychology, and I have a concentration in organizational studies.
-If you want to know more about me as a pre-professional, I have a personal website located at [PeterHurford.com](http://www.peterhurford.com).
+Right now, I'm a software developer at [Avant Credit](http://www.avantcredit.com), an online loan start-up in Chicago, IL.
+I've been enjoying the big city.
+Back in May 2014, I graduated from Denison University](http://www.denison.edu/), a small liberal arts college a little bit outside Columbus OH, with dual degrees in political science and psychology, and a concentration in organizational studies.
+If you want to know more about me as a professional, I have a personal website located at [PeterHurford.com](http://www.peterhurford.com).

 I used to write a blog called [Greatplay.net](http://www.greatplay.net/) for many years, starting blogging in 2009.
 In the fall of 2010, I read Richard Carrier's **[Sense and Goodness Without God](http://www.amazon.com/dp/1420802933)** and Nicholas Everitt's **[The Nonexistence of God](http://www.amazon.com/dp/0415301068)**.
 I can't say that I believed in God prior to reading these books, but I definitely didn't believe in God after reading these books, and I promptly shifted my blog to a large discussion of why that was the case.
 Philosophy of religion mattered a lot to me then, and I wrote about it frequently.
 Around this time, I got involved with the community website [Less Wrong](http://www.lesswrong.com).